-(7) Annual Fee.
-The Borrower must pay the necessary and reasonable costs of administering the fund through the loan's Annual Fee.
-An annual fee of 0.5% of the unpaid balance will be charged on each loan, except planning loans, during the repayment period.
-This fee is due and payable in addition to the payments identified in the loan agreement's payment schedule.(8) Review of interest rates and fees.
-The interest rates on CWSRF loans described in OAR 340-054-0065(5) of this rule will be effective for all loan agreements executed on or after June 1, 2003.
+(6) Annual loan fee.

+(a) Except as provided in subsections (6)(b) and (6)(c) of this section, a borrower must pay the department an annual loan fee of 0.5 percent on the unpaid loan balance specified in the payment schedule in its loan agreement.
+This annual loan fee is in addition to any other payments a borrower is required to make under its loan agreement.

+(b) From January 1, 2013 through December 31, 2014, the annual loan fee will be 0.25 percent on the unpaid loan balance.

+(c) The department will not charge a borrower any annual loan fee for a planning loan.

-(9) Commencement of Loan Repayment.
-Principal and interest repayments on loans will begin within one year of the date of Initiation of Operations or project completion, as determined by the Department.
+(7) Commencement of loan repayment.
+A borrower must begin its loan principal and interest repayments within one year of the date the facility is operationally complete and ready for the purpose it was planned, designed, and built or the project is completed, as determined by the department.

+(8) Loan term.

-(10) Loan Term.
-All loans must be fully repaid within 20 years of the date of Initiation of Operations or project completion, in accordance with a schedule determined by the Department.
-Generally, the loan repayment term will be no longer than the useful life of the assets financed and will be based on the Borrower's ability to pay.
+(a) A borrower must fully repay a loan in accordance with a schedule determined by the department.
+The department will consider the useful life of the assets financed when determining a schedule, and the repayment term for:

-(a) The loan term for planning loans will not exceed five years.
+(A) A planning loan will not exceed five years.

-(b) The loan term for local community loans will not exceed ten years.
+(B) A local community loan will not exceed ten years.

-(c) The loan term for urgent repair loans will not exceed ten years.

-(d) The loan term for discretionary loans will not exceed twenty years
+(C) All other loans will not exceed 20 years after project completion.

-(e) Loan terms for emergency loans, design loans or construction loans are described in OAR 340-054-0065(5)(g).

-(f) Loan terms for proactive design loans or construction loans are described in OAR 340-054-0065(5)(f).
-Prepayments will be allowed at any time without penalty on all CWSRF loans except as provided for in OAR 340-054-0065(12) of this rule.
+(b) The department will allow prepayments at any time without penalty on all CWSRF loans except as specified in section (10) of this rule.

-(11) Minor Variations in Loan Terms.
-The Department may allow minor variations in the financial terms of loans described in this section to facilitate administration and repayment of loans.
+(9) Minor variations in loan terms.
+The department may authorize minor variations in financial terms of loans described in this rule to facilitate administration and repayment of a loan.

-(12) Leveraged Loans.
-The Department may:

-(a) Increase the size of the fund by selling state bonds to be repaid and secured by CWSRF loan repayments, reserves and reserve interest earnings.
+(10) Leveraged loans.

-(b) Fund loans with bond proceeds as a part of a leveraged loan program with the following terms and conditions:
+(a) The department may fund loans with bond proceeds through a leveraged loan program under the following terms and conditions:

-(A) Selling bonds to leverage the CWSRF program will increase the Department's ability to provide loan assistance to help public agencies comply with the Department's mandates.

-(B) Interest rates on leveraged loans will be less than the interest rate paid by the state on bonds sold to fund the leveraged loans.
-Rates will be fixed at 65% of the base rate.
+(A) Interest rates will be less than the interest rate paid by the state on bonds sold to fund the leveraged loans.
+Rates will be fixed at 65 percent of the base rate.

-(C) Loan fees for leveraged loans will not exceed the amount charged for direct loans of the same size and repayment period.
+(B) Loan fees will be in accordance with section (6) of this rule.

+(C) Notwithstanding other provisions of this rule, the department may make changes to the terms and conditions of a leveraged CWSRF loan to make it marketable.
+To the maximum extent practicable, the terms and conditions will be the same as for direct loans.

-(D) Costs of bond issuance and related transaction costs will be paid out of bond proceeds to the extent permitted by law.
+(b) Bond issuance and related transaction costs will be paid out of bond proceeds to the extent permitted by law.